opencasestudies/ocs-twitter-vaccination-sentiment/README.md

 ### Data

-A Twitter dataset has been included in this case study for easy use.
-A short description on how to generate an identical dataset using the Twitter API package [rtweet](https://rtweet.info/) is included in the study.
+A Twitter dataset has been included in this case study for your convenience.
+A short description on how to generate an identical dataset using the Twitter API package `rtweet` is also included in the study if you would like to create your own.

 ### Analysis